-It will take you about 40 minutes to make this recipe - 10 minutes prep time and 30 minutes in the oven.
+Roasted frozen broccoli is surprisingly good!
+It's browned, crispy, and not mushy in the least.
+This easy recipe will take you about 40 minutes to make - 10 minutes of prep time and 30 minutes in the oven.

 Ingredients

-Olive oil spray: It's fine to drizzle the florets with olive oil and use your hands to mix it in if you prefer.
-I find that spray is simply the most convenient.
+- Olive oil spray: You can drizzle the florets with olive oil and mix it in with your hands if you prefer, but spraying is the most convenient.

 Instructions

-Spray the broccoli liberally with olive oil and sprinkle with seasonings.
+Next, open two bags of frozen broccoli florets and spread them evenly on the pan.
+Spray the broccoli liberally with olive oil and sprinkle it with seasonings.

-Place the pan in the oven and bake until browned in spots.
+Place the pan in the oven and bake the broccoli until browned in spots.
 This should take around 30 minutes, but oven temperatures vary, so start checking after 25 minutes.
-And if needed, keep roasting until the florets are as browned as you'd like them to be.
+If needed, keep roasting until the florets are as browned as you'd like.
 In my old oven, it took 40 minutes.

-Some bags of frozen broccoli contain, in addition to proper florets, lots of really tiny crumbs.
+Some bags of frozen broccoli contain lots of tiny crumbs in addition to the florets.
 These will burn in the oven, so it's best to throw them out and just roast the florets - larger and smaller ones can be baked together.

 Yes!
 I was skeptical too until I tried it.
 The broccoli comes out surprisingly browned and crispy.
 I assumed that it would steam rather than roast, but it really does roast given a hot enough oven and enough time spent in that oven.